 There are a million ways for an author to get their main characters together, but some favorite ways are so popular among readers that they've become tropes.
 One of the most tried-and-true methods of stirring up some chemistry is forced proximity, i.e., making would-be lovebirds share a space with no way out.

 This could mean trapping your characters together in a snowstorm, putting them in a long car ride together, or, of course, creating a sleeping situation where there's only one bed.

-The trope most widely known as “only one bed” is one of my personal favorites, and pretty much exactly what it sounds like.
+The trope most widely known as “only one bed” is one of my personal favorite romance tropes, and pretty much exactly what it sounds like.
 Two characters (usually the main and their love interest) are placed together in a scenario wherein there’s only one place for both of them to sleep.

 This romantic thriller is definitely not for the faint of heart, but it’s a pulse-pounding story that gives new meaning to the term “forced proximity.”

 Angel Smith works as a cook at a research station in Antarctica, but she’s ready to finally leave it behind and start over somewhere new.
 On the day she’s set to fly away, the station is attacked by men in search of something important — something dangerous — and Angel’s forced to rely on a man who wants nothing to do with her: grunty glaciologist Ford Cooper.

 As Ford and Angel trek across the frozen tundra in search of shelter, pursued all the while, they’ll have to depend on each other for survival.
 But the lead-up to the moment when they finally find a warm place to hunker down — and a single bed to share — is as deeply satisfying as it is scorchingly hot.

 White Whiskey Bargain

 Modern-day marriage of convenience isn’t something that happens all that often in romance, but sometimes the right story comes along and completely upends all expectations.